 If you cannot come in for a consultation, Dr. Sedgh can conduct your consultation via video conferencing.
 The doctor’s office can also assist in making the necessary travel arrangements once you have been scheduled to undergo the procedure.

 The methods for repairing a nasal fracture vary depending on the complexity of the damage.
-If the broken nose requires a simple re-alignment, the doctor may simply perform a closed nasal fracture reduction, which involves repositioning the broken nasal bones into the correct alignment (performed under local anesthesia if needed).
+If the broken nose requires a simple re-alignment, the doctor may simply perform a closed reduction of nasal fracture procedure.
+This involves repositioning the broken nasal bones into the correct alignment.
 For extensive nasal damage, a more complex reconstructive procedure may be needed.

 The timing of treatment is also significant.
 Patients are advised to seek treatment within the first two weeks after the injury, as the nasal bones can still be moved back into position with simple measures.
-However, if the patient is not able to meet with a doctor within this timeframe, they may be advised to wait two to three months to allow the swelling to go down before performing surgical repair.
+However, if the patient is not able to seek medical attention within this timeframe, they may be advised to wait two to three months to allow the swelling to go down before performing any surgical repairs.
 This is due to the fact that the nose will begin to partially heal following this two-week period, and attempting to repair a broken nose that is in the process of healing can lead to further nasal deformity.

-During a closed nasal fracture reduction procedure, Dr. Sedgh will carefully place a surgical instrument inside the nose to allow him to adjust and properly align the nasal bones.
+During a closed reduction procedure, Dr. Sedgh will carefully place a surgical instrument inside the nose to allow him to adjust and properly align the nasal bones.
+This will be performed under local anesthesia, or even general anesthesia if needed.

-Open reduction of the nasal bone, as well as septorhinoplasty and other functional rhinoplasty techniques, can be used to repair more extensive deformities and abnormalities caused by the broken nose.
+Open reduction of the nasal bone, as well as septorhinoplasty and other functional rhinoplasty techniques, can be used to repair more extensive deformities and abnormalities.
 These are commonly performed after an older nasal bone fracture has healed in place.

 At the end of the surgery, the doctor will install a splint or cast to prevent movement during the healing process.

-Nasal fracture surgery is commonly performed as an outpatient procedure, but this will largely depend on the extent of the surgery.
+Broken nose treatments are commonly performed as outpatient procedures, but this will largely depend on the extent of the surgery.
 Downtime will vary between a few days up to a few weeks, as every case is different and will require different types of treatments.

 During the recovery period, patients must avoid strenuous activities to prevent bleeding or further injuries.
-Patients will usually experience swelling and bruising, as well as congestion and other symptoms associated with rhinoplasty, which is why it is imperative to follow proper aftercare measures and take the prescribed medications to manage any pain or discomfort.
+Patients will usually experience swelling and bruising, as well as congestion and other side effects associated with nasal surgery, which is why it is imperative to follow proper aftercare measures and take the prescribed pain medications during the recovery stage in order to effectively manage any pain or discomfort.

 In the interest of ensuring optimum health and proper healing, Dr. Sedgh makes it a point to closely monitor the patient’s recovery progress through recurring follow-up appointments scheduled between the first day post-surgery up to a year (or more) later.